-- Model Missing semantic information (e.g. word sense). - Missing syntactic information (e.g. phrase ulletstructure, word order, proximity information). - Assumption of term independence (e.g. ignores) synonomy). - Lacks the control of a Boolean model (e.g., requiring a term to appear in a document). - Given a two-term query "A B", may prefer a document containing A frequently but not B, over a document that contains both A and B, but both less frequently.
+- Simple, practical, and mathematically based approach - Provides partial matching and ranked results. - Problems - Missing syntactic information (e.g. phrase structure, word order, proximity information). - Missing semantic information - word sense - Assumption of term independence. ignores synonomy. - Lacks the control of a Boolean model (e.g., requiring a term to appear in a document). - Given a two-term query "A B", may prefer a document containing A frequently but not B, over a document that contains both A and B, but both less frequently.